kigris/kigris/README.md

-- 👋 Hi, I’m @kigris
+- 👋 Hi, I’m @kigris.
 Currently trying to figure this out... 😅

 <!---
 kigris/kigris is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.